 The Individual Taxpayer Identification Number (ITIN) is issued by the IRS issues certain non-resident of the country and its resident aliens along with their spouses and dependents (if ineligible for SSNs). in case the person is not eligible for SSN, it has to furnish the federal tax return it must apply for ITIN.
 For getting this, the applicant has to complete Form W-7 along with submitting necessary documents for supporting its resident status.

 It is the tax ID number of nine digits that are allotted to the persons who assist or prepares in preparing the federal tax returns.
 All the enrolled agents must have a PTIN.

 Example of TIN

 For instance, there is a sole proprietor who currently is not having any of the individual employed and so no Employer Identification Number.
-But recently there is a need to employ an individual in the firm.
-So, in this case, the sole proprietor has to apply for the Employer Identification Number as in order to the employee even a single individual, obtaining the EIN is mandatory.
+But recently, there is a need to employ an individual in the firm.
+So, in this case, the sole proprietor has to apply for the Employer Identification Number as for the employee, even a single individual, obtaining the EIN is mandatory.

 Uses of TIN

 The following are the different uses of the TIN.